comboshreddies/kubectl-line/README.md

 _ kc-inject ~/.kube/config ~/.kube/account1 ~/.kube/account2 ~/.kube/region-eu | \
 _ -n kube-system get pod etcd-minikube -o json | _ json_inject > /tmp/all.json
 ```
-Now each item in output file will have extended json format
+Now each item in output file will have extended json format with headers that look like:
 ``` bash
 {
     "context": "minikube",